BestTimesToVisit.com Logo

 Is it easy to get around Český Krumlov on foot, or should I plan for other transportation?

-Český Krumlov is wonderfully compact and best explored on foot.
-The entire historic center is a UNESCO World Heritage site and is largely pedestrianized.
-Just be prepared for cobblestone streets and some inclines, especially when heading up to the castle.
-Comfortable walking shoes are an absolute must; leave the heels at home!
+Český Krumlov is wonderfully compact and best explored on foot!
+The entire historic center is a UNESCO World Heritage site and is quite walkable.
+Just be prepared for cobblestones – comfortable shoes are an absolute must.
+The only time you might need transport is getting to and from the bus or train station, but once you're in the old town, your own two feet are all you need.

-Beyond the main castle complex, what's a hidden gem or lesser-known spot I shouldn't miss?
+Beyond the famous castle, what's a hidden gem or unique experience I shouldn't miss?

-What's a local custom or tip I should be aware of regarding dining or interacting with locals?
+What's a local custom or tip I should be aware of regarding dining or shopping?

 What is the cheapest month to visit Český Krumlov, Czech Republic?